xpl/ololog/README.md

 https://github.com/xpl/ololog/blob/master/ololog.js#L67

-# Overriding The Default Behavior: Injecting Code Before/After Steps
+#Injecting Code Before/After Steps

 You can also bind new code to the existing methods in an _aspect-oriented programming_ style, executing it _before_, _after_ or _instead_ – and thus overriding the default behavior.
-See the [pipez](https://github.com/xpl/pipez#pipez) library, which provides all the fun.
+See the [pipez](https://github.com/xpl/pipez#pipez) library, which provides all the fun — with its help you could build incredibly configurable things similar to Ololog easily.

 For example, if you want to write `.error` calls not just on screen, but to a separate file, you can do following (by injecting a custom hook after the `render` call):

 ```javascript
 const ololog = require ('ololog')